Control Plane-Node Communication

 https: to the node, pod, or service name in the API URL, but they will not validate the certificate provided by the HTTPS endpoint nor provide client credentials so while the connection will be encrypted, it will not provide any guarantees of integrity.
 These connections are not currently safe to run over untrusted and/or public networks.

 Kubernetes supports SSH tunnels to protect the control plane to nodes communication paths.
 In this configuration, the apiserver initiates an SSH tunnel to each node in the cluster (connecting to the ssh server listening on port 22) and passes all traffic destined for a kubelet, node, pod, or service through the tunnel.
 This tunnel ensures that the traffic is not exposed outside of the network in which the nodes are running.

 SSH tunnels are currently deprecated so you shouldn't opt to use them unless you know what you are doing.
 The Konnectivity service is a replacement for this communication channel.

 Kubernetes v1.18 [beta]

-As a replacement to the SSH tunnels, the Konnectivity service provides TCP level proxy for the control plane to Cluster communication.
-The Konnectivity consists of two parts, the Konnectivity server and the Konnectivity agents, running in the control plane network and the nodes network respectively.
-The Konnectivity agents initiate connections to the Konnectivity server and maintain the connections.
-All control plane to nodes traffic then goes through these connections.
+As a replacement to the SSH tunnels, the Konnectivity service provides TCP level proxy for the control plane to cluster communication.
+The Konnectivity service consists of two parts: the Konnectivity server and the Konnectivity agents, running in the control plane network and the nodes network respectively.
+The Konnectivity agents initiate connections to the Konnectivity server and maintain the network connections.
+After enabling the Konnectivity service, all control plane to nodes traffic goes through these connections.

-See Konnectivity Service Setup on how to set it up in your cluster.
+Follow the Konnectivity service task to set up the Konnectivity service in your cluster.